-This prospectus relates to shares of our Common Stock that may be offered and sold from time to time by certain selling stockholders.
-There will be no proceeds to us from the sale of shares of Common Stock in this offering.
+This prospectus relates to shares of our common stock that may be offered and sold from time to time by the selling stockholders.
+We will receive no proceeds from the sale of shares of common stock in this offering.
+However, we may receive up to \$8.0 million in proceeds from the sale of our common stock to Fusion Capital under the Purchase Agreement.
+Any proceeds from Fusion Capital we receive under the Purchase Agreement will be used for working capital and general corporate purposes.